Back To All

 Waydev, for example, analyzes your codebase, PRs and tickets to help you bring out the best in your engineers’ work.
 By automatically measuring performance, our dev analytics tool helps you to improve efficiencies, reduce cycle time, and increase development velocity.

-In this guide, we’ll share what software metrics to measure and how to use analytics to track development processes for a better performance + 15 process metrics examples for engineering teams to guide your process.
+In this guide, we’ll share what software development metrics to measure and how to use analytics to track development processes for better performance + as well as 15 process metrics examples for engineering teams to guide your process.

 There are different types of software metrics used in software companies: code, productivity, quality and testing, and even customer satisfaction metrics.